© 2017 by Rabbi Dr. Zvi Aviner

 In our quest of studying IDOLATRY we’ve covered all sorts of idols, some transient in history and some here to stay.
 Some that are rooted in ignorance and superstition, like the ancient’s idols of wood and stone, other more sophisticated like natural forces or celestial bodies.
 Some are imaginary and others are engraved in our psyche, like our Ego, our Passions or our Wisdom.
-They too can serve as idols.
+They too can serve as IDOLATRY traps for our trial. .

-But there is one idol that supersedes all others in its charm and danger, and that is EVIL.
+But there is one idol that supersedes all others in its charm and magic, and danger-EVIL.

 Has Man ever worshiped it?
 You may ask.

 “Are you kidding?” – Would be my answer, “we’ve recently seen entire civilized nation falling prey to its charm.
-Their leaders preached in public that evil is good, that war is a blessing, that the Bible has poisoned the Arian race’s soul.
-We’ve also seen the results of this teaching: millions of innocent victims murdered in cold blood.
+Their leaders preaching in public that evil is good, that war is a blessing, that the Bible has poisoned the Arian Race’s soul.
+We’ve also seen the results of this teaching- millions of innocent victims murdered in cold blood.

-But we can see our generation being fascinated by Evil, even worshiping it in a subtler way.
-We watch it being played out on our silver screens, or in our computer games.
-Evil is a motive to join ISIS, young people being attracted by videos glorifying rape and beheading.
+But we can also see our generation fascinated by Evil, even worshiping it, in a subtler way.
+We watch it being played out on our silver screens, in our computer games.
+Evil is a motive for joining ISIS, young people attracted by videos glorifying rape and beheading.
 Yes, Evil is worshiped in our lands, and is growing.

 There is a debate among scholars whether Evil is objective or subjective.
-If something is bad for me, it may be good for someone else.
-But most faiths on Earth believe in an objective evil like Satan which is perceived as independent, anti-God and evil power.
+Because very often if something is bad for me, it may be good for someone else.
+Most faiths on Earth believe in an objective evil like Satan which is perceived as independent, anti-God and evil power.

 Judaism rejects these ideas wholeheartedly.
 There is only One power, G-d.
-The Book of Revelation that peaches otherwise was in fact written by a Hellenistic Jew who had nothing in common with Judaism.
+The Book of Revelation that peaches otherwise was written by an Hellenistic Jew who had nothing in common with Judaism.
 Satan in Hebrew is an adversary.
-It may be an Angel APPOINTED by the Heavenly Court as a Prosecutor.
+It may be an Angel with white wings and baby face, APPOINTED by the Heavenly Court to find out the truth about us and to act as our Prosecutor.